Skip to Content

 A butternut squash on a cutting board.

-Butternut squash, like pumpkin, can be used in both sweet and savory recipes.
-It can be used in soups, salads, baked goods, casseroles, pies, or served as a side dish.
+It's like pumpkin and can be used in sweet and savory recipes.
+It can be used in soups, salads, baked goods, casseroles, pies, or as a side dish.

-It is often used interchangeably with pumpkin and many popular canned pumpkin purees are actually butternut squash.
+It's often used interchangeably with pumpkin and many popular canned pumpkin purees are butternut squash.

 Spaghetti Squash